yehia-mamdouh/ZeroProbe/README.md

 # Note
 Tested and works in windows 10, 11, Server 2019
-(ZeroProbe-V1.0-pwsh7.ps1) is compatible with PowerShell Version  7 (ZeroProbe-V1.0-All-PWH.ps1) is compatible with other versions of powershell
+(ZeroProbe-V1.0-pwsh7.ps1) is compatible with PowerShell Version  7 (ZeroProbe-V1.0-All-PWH.ps1) is compatible with all other versions of powershell

 # Features